an0mali/YouPyTwit/README.md

 # YouPyTwit
-A twitter bot with partial youtube integration that likes, retweets, and composes its own tweets.
-With Youtube integration, the latest 50 videos of the account is pulled to be referenced when composing tweets.
+A twitter bot with partial youtube integration that likes, retweets, and composes its own tweets based on configuration files (including hashtags and such) modified by the user.
+With Youtube integration, the latest 50 videos of the account is pulled to be referenced when composing tweets- current creating a tweet with a link to the video, its title, and (typically) relevant hashtags.
+The bot operates on a sleep/wake cycle.